konfirm/kontext/readme.md

 - [Ractive](http://www.ractivejs.org)

 ## Usage
-Now that you know the why, lets get on with the _how_.
+Now that you have gained some insight in the _why_, lets get on with the _how_.
-In its most basic use you load the kontext script into you page, add a couple of placeholders in you html and bind a few models.
+In its most basic use you load the Kontext script into you page, add a couple of placeholders in the html and bind one or more models.
 That sounded simple, right?

 ### Placeholders
 Kontext searches for placeholders in the textual parts of your markup, this means you can add something like the following to your page: